One more thing ! ......

 This is what is stated:

-Hanuman blaming himself for the possibility that Sita might have perished in the fire engulfing the city of Lanka, moves into his familiar mode of thinking and analyzing !!
-He feels that he set fire to Lanka in anger !!
+Hanuman blaming himself for the possibility that Sita might have perished in the fire engulfing the city of Lanka, moves into his familiar mode of thinking and analyzing !
+He feels that he set fire to Lanka in anger !
 Then he talks about the anger.
-As told by Hanuman ‘there is nothing an angry man cannot do! – ... “.
+Hanuman says, ‘there is nothing an angry man cannot do! – ... '.
 He can be insulting and behaving insolently to a good person !
-Then concludes that only 'he' is a man who is able to overcome his anger ( or others anger too!!!)
+Then concludes that only 'he' is a man who is able to overcome his anger (or others anger too!!)

 That is where our lesson starts.